FiloSottile/age/README.md

 age is a simple, modern and secure file encryption tool, format, and Go library.

-It features small explicit keys, no config options, and UNIX-style composability.
+It features small explicit keys, post-quantum support, no config options, and UNIX-style composability.

 ```
 $ age-keygen -o key.txt